Shola Aur Shabnam (1961 film)

-Shola Aur Shabnam (Fire and Dew) is a 1961 Bollywood romance film written and directed by Ramesh Saigal.
+Shola Aur Shabnam (Fire and Dew) is a 1961 Indian Hindi-language romance film written and directed by Ramesh Saigal.
 It stars Dharmendra, Tarla Mehta, Abhi Bhattacharya, Vijayalakshmi and M. Rajan in pivotal roles.
 It was one of the very early films of Dharmendra.
 The film is about a young man torn between love for his long lost childhood sweetheart, and devotion towards a friend who has helped set him up in his career.
 The film features music by Khayyam.
-The original soundtrack contains some of the most famous songs, like "Jane Kya Dhoondti Rahti" etc.